 How much are hearing aids?

-The hearing aid market can be challenging to navigate.
-Learn how much hearing aids cost, what’s included, and more.
+Learn what determines how much hearing aids cost, what’s included, and more.

 The 3 key takeaways

-• The average price of a single hearing aid varies — Prescription devices can cost between $1,000 to $3,000 per ear, though specialty or specially programmed devices may cost more.
+- The price of a single hearing aid varies greatly — Prescription devices can cost between $1,000 to $3,000 per ear, though specialty or specially programmed devices may cost more.

-• The sticker price may include more than a hearing aid — The wearer pays upfront for check-ups and maintenance with bundled services.
+- The sticker price may include more than a hearing aid — When you buy prescription hearing aids, you usually pay upfront for check-ups and maintenance with bundled services.
+Depending on your audiologist, there may be the option to buy hearing aids unbundled as well to save money upfront.

 How much do hearing aids cost?